remygatins/BlackSeaBass_project/practice_data_analysis.md

 **Now that all SRA files are at the destination folder, you can close the origin panel, and you will use the SRA toolkit to extract the FASTQ files.**

 # 3. Extracting the FASTQ files

+You will need: SRA toolkit installed and configured - should already be ready to go if you used it to download the SRA files.

 *Option 1.*